andycctam/php56-fpm/README.md

 # php56-fpm
-PHP 5.6 with mysql, gd dockerfile
+Dockerfile for PHP 5.6 with mysql, gd